 - The right portfolio for your child: Answer a short questionnaire.
 Then, you can invest in a portfolio that matches your and your child's time horizon.
 The best portfolio is selected for you.

 - Invest on auto-pilot: Set up a monthly contribution where money is invested automatically.
-Adopt the best saving habits for your child without effort!
+Adopt the best money habits for your child without effort!

 - Set up a portfolio for each of your children: Keep their investments organised and easy to track.